sanjiovani100/ai-medellin-1000/docs/vercel-hosting.md

 If redeploying doesn't help:
 1. Go to the latest deployment
 2. Click "View Build Logs"
-3. Look for any errors related to the build command or configuration
+3. Look for any errors related to the configuration

 #### 3. Verify Project Settings

 Ensure your Vercel project settings are correct:
 1. Go to the project settings
+2. For the rewrites approach:
+   - Root Directory should be empty (not specified)
+   - Framework Preset should be Next.js
+   - Let Vercel use its default build, install, and output settings

+#### 4. Try Setting Root Directory Directly

+If rewrites don't work, try this alternative:
+1. Go to Vercel project settings
-2. Check that the "Root Directory" is set to `/` (not a subdirectory)
+2. Set "Root Directory" to `template-solar`
-3. Verify that the "Framework Preset" is Next.js
-4. Check that there's no conflicting build command in the Vercel UI settings
+3. Use default build and install commands (no need for cd prefix)
+4. Redeploy the project

 ### Issue: Preview Deployment Requires Login